BranchMetrics/cpp-branch-deep-linking-attribution/BranchSDK/Windows/README.md

-[Integrating the Branch SDK]:(https://help.branch.io/developers-hub/docs/windows-cpp-basic-integration#integrating-the-branch-sdk)

 # \[DRAFT\] Branch C++ SDK for Windows Installation and Setup

 **Note:**
-This is draft documentation to replace the installation and setup instructions through Section II of [Integrating the Branch SDK].
+This is draft documentation to replace the installation and setup instructions through Section II of [Integrating the Branch SDK](https://help.branch.io/developers-hub/docs/windows-cpp-basic-integration#integrating-the-branch-sdk).
 No conanfile.txt is required.
 Nothing after that should require major edits.

 ## Adding the Branch SDK to a Windows Solution